Content Strategy

 • Audience: Prospective bariatric patients

-• Challenges: Low visibility and patient conversions
+• Goals: Increase visibility and patient conversions

 • Objectives: To find content gaps, help the department better explain the treatment process, and prepare patients.